kimballj/cst236/Lab1.rst

 #.
 Go to Drone.IO_
 #.
 Register Drone IO with your github account.
 #.
 Connect Drone to build your nose2 and doctests.
 #.
-Setup drone to build the nose2 and doctests the same way you built them locally.
+Setup drone to build the nose2 and doctests the same way you built them locally (don't forget to include your requirements.txt)

 * You will want to make sure this will build each branch.
 This means drone will build each of your builds
 * This is a good way to make sure that your tests will work on my computer